straup/py-flarchive/README.md

 ## What is this?

-py-flarchive is a very simple Python library for archiving the metadata for the Flickr photos for a user.
+py-flarchive is a very simple Python library for archiving the metadata for the Flickr photos belonging to a user.
 For all a user's photos the library will try to download and store the raw API (JSON) output for the following methods:

 * [flickr.photos.getInfo](http://www.flickr.com/services/api/flickr.photos.getInfo)